It’s time to go beyond “Education”…

 …who accomplish positive world-improving things.

-The best way to empower kids to get thngs done and become good, effective world-improving people is through real-world accomplishment of real-world projects.
+The best way to empower kids to get thngs done and become good, effective world-improving people is through accomplishment of real-world projects.

 Completing real-world projects lets kids understand not just that they CAN get things done, but HOW to get things done.